 Current market dynamics aren’t favorable to employers.
 The fact remains that skilled candidates are in high demand and short supply.
 But there’s also a chance you may be partly contributing to the recruiting challenges your firm is facing.
 Answering these three questions can help you determine if that’s the case.

-1. Am I looking for a candidate who doesn’t exist?
+1. Am I looking for a job candidate who doesn’t exist?

 Don’t set the bar to unreasonable heights when laying out your candidate requirements.
 This is a key reason I see the hiring process drag on.
 Many employers ask for everything but the kitchen sink in the job posting — years of relevant experience, multiple professional certifications, knowledge of the industry, familiarity with several specialized software platforms, and maybe a degree from an Ivy League school to boot.
 Few, if any, candidates are likely to meet these prerequisites.